StarCrusher96/Kerbal-Star-Systems-2/README.md

 KSS2 remains committed to transparency, originality, and respect for other creators’ work.

 > 🛠️ KSS2 is a passion-driven hobby project, built on over a decade of experience in the KSP modding community.
 Mistakes can happen in any long-term creative effort.
 But what matters is how we handle them.
 > We welcome respectful feedback and are always open to addressing concerns privately or constructively.
-However, **public name-calling, witch-hunting, or spreading false narratives is unproductive and childish**.
+However, **public name-calling, witch-hunting, blackmail, or spreading false narratives is unproductive and childish**.
 But let’s not pretend we’re running a company here.
 This is a game, a community, and a shared passion.
 KSP should stay **fun**.